shieldgenerator7/DnD-Stories/TheLastHunt/The Last Hunt.md

 “I’m sorry?”

 “Do you…” He pointed at Donovard.
-“Want to be a… Tabaxi…” He pointed at Emigai.
+“Want to be a… Tabaxi…” He pointed at Emigail.
 “Or do you… want to… be a human?”

 “We’ve… never thought about this before.”
 They exchanged glances.